tilikammon/nmap-to-fo/README.md

 Conver nmap XML directly in to XML-FO

-This xsl file will convert the output of nmap -oX directly into usage XML-FO that can be easily converted into pdfs
+This xsl file will convert the output of nmap -oX directly into XML-FO that can be easily converted into pdfs

 Installation
 ===============